markjerz/markjerz.github.io/_posts/2020-10-14-change-tracking.md

 So, given that we are no longer able to tell the repository when to update or save changes how do we do this automatically as part of the infrastructure?

-**We need a change tracker!** - a thing that will tell us when changes have been made, and what, do that we can automatically update the persistence layer.
+**We need a change tracker!** - a thing that will tell us when changes have been made, and what, so that we can automatically update the persistence layer.

 Many .Net [ORM](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping)s provide similar functionality.
 This post is a review of some of the techniques used to implement it.